-But the evolutionary details of the group and academic arguments about their identifications matter little to the average nature lover.
+The evolutionary details of mistletoes and academic arguments about their taxonomy matter little to the average nature lover.
 Unless mistletoe flips your geek switch and you dive down a rabbit hole of field guides and range maps, you can pretty much consider mistletoe to be mistletoe.

 All mistletoe species connect to their hosts via stalk-like structures termed haustoria (singular: haustorium).
 The haustorium not only anchors the plant to the tree, but it also serves as a conduit for those delicious resources it is stealing.

-Most mistletoe clumps are about the size of a basketball, but older specimens occasionally form round clumps approaching 3 feet in diameter – about the size of a beach ball.
+Most mistletoe clumps are about the size of a basketball, but older specimens occasionally form round clumps approaching 3 feet in diameter.
+That’s about the size of a beach ball, give or take.

-Mistletoe is a keystone species, meaning that it impacts the surrounding habitat more than you’d normally expect, given its relatively low abundance.
+Mistletoes are keystone species, meaning that they impact the surrounding habitat more than you’d normally expect, given their relatively low abundance.